Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 Anthony Wiener's tweet smell of success.

 How do you use social media to silence your critics?
+Did not age well.

-Michael Abinatti's Clang, the next time I see Donald Trump, it'll be through prison bars.
+Michael Abinati's Clang, the next time I see Donald Trump, it'll be through prison bars.
+Did not age well.

-Never got a dinner.
+never got a dinner.

 Josh Duggar's child rearing the Duggar Way did not.